kubernetes-sigs/external-dns/docs/tutorials/f5-dns.md

 ## Verifying F5 DNS records

-Check the F5 DNS Service portal or use the REST API to check the Load balanced records.
+Check the F5 DNS Service portal or use the REST API to find the DNS Records and Load balanced records.

 This should show the external IP address of the service as the A record for your domain ('@' indicates the record is for the zone itself).